davidlublink/vcenter-csi-driver/readme.md

 # Caveats

 This job does not descriminate the nomad clients and if you run the plugin on a client that is not a vmware client, it is likely to simply crash with exotic error messages ( unable to identify virtual machine !).

+After 4-5 disks on a single vm in nomad, linux seems to stop detecting disks added by vmware.
+I don't know if this is a bug with csi, nomad or vmware.

+Nomad jobs are easily managed via nomad web interface, but volumes can only be created/removed from the API

 # Troubleshooting